rkaunismaa/LangChain-Playground/README.md

 ## Wednesday, October 30, 2024

 Yup, getting back to this.
-Running stuff from the kitchen computer with the 2070 super card.
+Running stuff from the kitchen computer with the 2070 Super card.
 Today I created a new langchain conda environment for this.

  1) mamba create -n langchain python=3.12
  2) mamba activate langchain